EmbeddedOS/docs/video/Embedded_C_Programming_Design_Patterns.md

 - Related variables are grouped in structs and included into other structs.
 - Every function (behavior) takes a pointer to struct that contains only data relevant to that behavior.
 - Multiple instances of a behavior can be easily created when you use this pattern.

+## 13. Opaque Objects

+- Enables hiding the implementation.
+- Structure of the object is hidden from all other code in the project (technically still accessible but programmers can't access it inadvertently).

+- Opaque objects are typically allocated on heap (for example at startup).
+- Object definition is in THE SAME source file as implementation (ie. NOT public).
+- Public interface only contains methods that operate on a pointer to the opaque object.